What is GeoCloud?

 If you would like to try out the GeoCloud [BETA] georeferencing tool and help us develop it further, please contact us here for an invite to download the software.
+The software is currently a portable version and does not include an installer, but it does include a README and video run through of the workflow.
 Please note this download does not include the boresight calibration capability.

 The system diagram below shows the steps required to create your LAS file.
 For full details on the process, contact us here.

 - The VAT file can be found in the ExtractedConfiguration folder created when processing the RD file with OxTS NAVsolve.